How to Gross Up Chargeable Lifetime Transfers When the Donor Pays the Inheritance Tax

-A question that has come up in both J02 and R03 in particular is the grossing up of chargeable lifetime transfers where the donor (also called the settlor or transferor) pays the tax on transfers over the nil rate band.
+A question that has come up in J02, R03 and AF1 is the grossing up of chargeable lifetime transfers where the donor (also called the settlor or transferor) pays the tax on transfers over the nil rate band.
 In this article, we share with you a couple of examples that will help with your CII exam revision.

 Charlie gifts £350,000 into a discretionary trust.
 He had already used his annual allowances of £3,000 but had made no other gifts.

 If the trustees pay the tax on the gift, their liability will be: